SAP BW/4HANA or DWC Transformation

 The complex process that inspired a simple solution

 When making the decision to migrate your SAP system to BW/4HANA or DWC, you may find yourself faced with a lot of questions.
 How much does it cost?
 How long will it take?
 Can it be done without disrupting business?
 What does it look like after the conversion is complete?
 At SeaPark, we have ironed out all of these details and can provide an efficient and meaningful answer for all of your questions—and more.

-If you’re running BW version 7.4 or lower – this is out of SAP support maintenance so you’ll need to upgrade to BW 7.5 or alternatively, you could migrate to BW/4HANA or DWC.
+If you’re running BW version 7.4 or lower – this is out of SAP support maintenance so you’ll need to upgrade to BW 7.5 or alternatively, you could Transformation to BW/4HANA or DWC.
 SAP BW 7.5 mainstream support will continue until the end of 2027.
 Extended maintenance is possible until 2030.
 For SAP BW/4HANA, SAP guarantees maintenance at least until 2040.
-An initiative like BW/4HANA or DWC migration isn't easy: with specialized technical know-how and expertise required, it is an ideal task for a professional team.
-A BI migration to BW/4HANA has a significant impact on your BI budget and requires an in-depth redesign of existing solutions.
+An initiative like BW/4HANA or DWC Transformation isn't easy: with specialized technical know-how and expertise required, it is an ideal task for a professional team.
+A BI Transformation to BW/4HANA has a significant impact on your BI budget and requires an in-depth redesign of existing solutions.

 Talk to our team and let us find the perfect BW/4HANA or DWC solution for your business

 Predictable, controlled change is core to successful implementations, and agile development can help you achieve just that.